Zhang Jia Wan Ancient Tea Tree Sheng Puerh -200g - 2016

 Tea Farmer: Mr Wu

-Mr. Wu is a local from the MengHai region has been working with tea for over a decade.
+Mr. Wu is a local from the MengHai region and has been working with tea for over a decade.
 He has worked hard to develop his tea factory into a leading site for processing and packing boutique teas.
 Since 2010 Mr. Wu has started to lease and manage his own tea plantation so that he is able to control the whole process and to experiment more with cultivation and processing techniques.

 Sheng Puerh Tea